 - Visits to local historical/scenic attractions

-Students will be required to complete the online expression of interest form by Sunday 21st of May 2017. which can be found here.
+Students will be required to complete the online expression of interest form by Sunday 27th May 2018.
 Places will be allocated based on your explanation as to why you would like to do a rural placement and what you hope to get out of it.
-Please note: Preference is given to current second years who have not previously undertaken this Rural Program.
+Please note: Preference is given to current third years who have not previously undertaken this Rural Program.